Eliot Janeway

-Eliot Janeway (January 1, 1913—February 8, 1993), born Eliot Jacobstein, was an American economist, journalist and author, widely quoted during his lifetime, whose career spanned seven decades.
+Eliot Janeway (January 1, 1913 – February 8, 1993), born Eliot Jacobstein, was an American economist, journalist and author, widely quoted during his lifetime, whose career spanned seven decades.
 For a time his ideas gained some influence within the administration of President Franklin D. Roosevelt, and he was an informal economic advisor to Lyndon B. Johnson, especially during Johnson's years in Congress, though he broke with Johnson over the economics of the Vietnam War.
 His eclectic approach focused on the interaction between political pressures, economic policy and market trends.
 He was at times a vigorous critic of the economic policies of presidents from Franklin D. Roosevelt to Ronald Reagan.
-His enduring pessimism about US economic prospects earned him the nickname "Calamity Janeway".
+His enduring pessimism about U.S. economic prospects earned him the nickname "Calamity Janeway".

 Early life, education, and marriages

 Born Eliot Jacobstein in New York City on January 1, 1913, Janeway was the son of Jewish parents, Meyer Joseph Jacobstein and Fanny Siff.
 Janeway's family kept their religion secret, and his mother kept two nameplates for the buzzer panel in the lobby of her apartment house, Jacobstein and Janeway.
 She changed them, depending on whom she expected.
 Eliot used the name Janeway, and did not acknowledge his religion or heritage to others.